 Steve Tadelis is a professor of business, economics and public policy at UC Berkeley's Haas School of Business.

 His research aspires to advance our understanding of the roles played by two central institutions -- firms and contractual agreements -- and how these institutions facilitate the creation of surplus.
 Within the broader framework of the role of firms and contracts, he has focused on four main research topics:

-Finally, his work on private sector procurement has led him to investigate the determinants of public sector procurement, and explore the public policy implications of efficient procurement by local governments.
+Finally, his work on private sector procurement has led him to investigate the determinants of public-sector procurement, and explore the public-policy implications of efficient procurement by local governments.